Let's Pretend We're Married: Reception and performances

 The B-side, "Irresistible Bitch", received equal airplay and so qualified to chart alongside the A-side.
 The track was written and first recorded in 1981, and segues from the song "Feel U Up", which was re-recorded in 1986 for the Camille project.
 The original version of "Irresistible Bitch" has a much rougher vocal, and is an organ-driven song.
 The 1982-1983 remake which was released as the B-side of "Let's Pretend We're Married" has more percussion, both live drums and drum machines, along with bell-like keyboards and vocal backup from Wendy & Lisa.
 The lyrics are the familiar Prince theme of a jilted lover who treats his woman well, but gets treated badly in return.
-The song was performed on the Purple Rain tour, and once again with the New Power Generation, for their 1992–1993 tours.
+The song was performed on the Purple Rain tour, once again with the New Power Generation, for their 1992–1993 tours.